Rules

 Regulations

-• (For 2021) Clarification will be included for maximum amount of non-student involvement--including the specific involvement of students and non-paid adults.
+• Clarification will be included for maximum amount of non-student involvement--including the specific involvement of students and non-paid adults.
 Like use of copyright material, primarily non-student production teams will disqualify an entry from Best of Show selection.

 • Each entry requires a separate entry form submission.
 Payment can be made after you have added each entry to an online "cart."